maxime216-pro/test-sf5/README.md

 To stop consume
 `symfony console messenger:stop-workers`

-check the port to catchmail ()it change on every docker-compose up (check server parameter in profiler as instance)
+check the port to catchmail, it change on every docker-compose up (check server parameter in profiler as instance) -> change port in mailer.yaml cuz docker force us to rebuild when .env change...
+ `symfony open:local:webmail`